tomasbjerre/git-changelog-command-line/README.md

 -ini, --ignore-commits-without-issue           Ignore commits that is not
                                                included in any issue.
                                                Default: disabled
--iot, --ignore-older-than <string>             Ignore commits older than YYYY-
+-iot, --ignore-older-than <string>             Ignore commits older than yyyy-
                                                MM-dd HH:mm:ss.
                                                <string>: any string
                                                Default: